legomb/dotfiles/README.md

 My macOS configuration files.

 > [!NOTE]
 > Nix support is in beta.
-If I'm happy with Nix after a while, I'll migrate everything else to Nix as well, and installation instructions should become simpler, as everything will be done via Nix.
+If I'm happy with Nix after a while, I'll migrate everything else to Nix, and installation instructions will become simpler.

 ## Setting up a new MacOS machine 🚀